wallter/laravel-ai-code-analysis/docs/implementation_plan.md

 ### Actions

 - **Refactor Services and Controllers:**
   - Plan to update all relevant services and controllers to retrieve AI configurations from the database models instead of the static `config/ai.php` file.
   - Ensure that dependency injection is utilized for the new configuration services to maintain code modularity and testability.

+2. **Document Relationships:**
+   - Determine how different sections interrelate, such as which models are used by which passes.

+- **Implement Advanced Validation:**
+  - Develop comprehensive validation rules within models and request classes to ensure data integrity when creating or updating AI configurations.
+This includes enforcing required fields, data types, and value constraints.

+- **Finalize Caching Mechanism:**
+  - Complete the implementation of caching within the `AIConfigurationService` to optimize performance by reducing redundant database queries.
+Ensure proper cache invalidation strategies are in place when configurations are updated.

+- **Extend Testing Suite:**
+  - Enhance the existing PHPUnit tests to cover the new models, migrations, and services.
+This includes writing unit tests for `AIConfigurationService`, `CodeAnalysis`, `AIResult`, and `AIScore` models, as well as integration tests to validate the end-to-end migration process.

+- **Optimize File Path Management:**
+  - Refine the accessor methods in `CodeAnalysis` and `ParsedItem` models to handle edge cases in file path resolutions.
+Ensure that all file paths are consistently managed and accurately referenced throughout the application.

+- **Leverage Laravel's Native Caching:**
+  - Transition from manually created cache tables to Laravel's native caching drivers.
+Configure appropriate cache stores (e.g., Redis, Memcached) to enhance cache reliability and performance.

+- **Evaluate AI Configuration Redundancy:**
+  - Assess the necessity of supporting multiple AI configurations.
+If redundancy is not required, implement constraints to maintain a single active configuration, thereby simplifying configuration management and reducing potential conflicts.

+- **Standardize Operation Identifiers:**
+  - Refactor all AI pass definitions to exclusively use `OperationIdentifier` enums.
+Update existing passes that currently use string literals to adopt the enum values, ensuring consistency and type safety across the configurations.

+- **Enhance Documentation:**
+  - Update project documentation to reflect the migration from `config/ai.php` to database-driven configurations.
+Include detailed instructions on managing AI configurations, models, and passes through the new system.
+  - Plan to update all relevant services and controllers to retrieve AI configurations from the database models instead of the static `config/ai.php` file.
+  - Ensure that dependency injection is utilized for the new configuration services to maintain code modularity and testability.